 - Place seed mixture on a sheet of parchment paper.
 Use the back of a spoon to flatten seed mixture as thin as you want.

 - Bake for 30 minutes, then remove from the oven.

 - Using a sharp knife cut the crackers into 1-inch squares, then put them bake into the oven.
-Bake for about 30 minutes or until the crackers are crispy and golden.
+Bake for about 15 more minutes or until the crackers are crispy and golden.

 - Let the crackers cool down on a rack, then store in an air airtight container.

 These nutrition facts listed are determined using nutrition information from the USDA Food Database.
 Our nutrition facts are accurate, but if you are using different products, please make your calculations.
 Net carb count is calculated by subtracting both fiber and sugar alcohols because they don’t raise blood sugar.

 The full recipe is in the recipe card below.
 Readers that love this aslo made these recipes: